Skywind555/Skywind555.github.io/_posts/2021-02-27-Answering-Your-Battlerite-Questions-With-Pro-Player-Skywind555.md

 Details of how I collected the data from the API is available [here](https://github.com/Skywind555/Battlerite) for those interested.

-For details of how I processed the data to be used in the analysis go.
+For details of how I processed the data to be used in the analysis or for a more indepth analysis go here.

 ---